 - The importance of biosecurity and good management practices in controlling the disease.

 Our efforts to solve PEMS provided the basis for a successful research proposal made to the USDA as part of a new program called the Fund for Rural America.
 Dr. Jean-Pierre Vaillancourt led a team of scientists in preparing the proposal.
 Team members included Drs.
-H. John Barnes, David Ley, and Dennis Wages, all from the Poultry Health Manacement Group, as well as Dr. James Guy, also from the College of Veterinary Medicine, and Dr. Donna Carver, Extension Poultry Veterinarian in the NC State Department of Poultry Science.
-Drs.
-Mo Saif, Ohio State University.
+H. John Barnes, David Ley, Dennis Wages, Dr. James Guy, and Dr. Donna Carver at NC State University and Dr. Mo Saif at Ohio State University.

 Many investigators have contributed to research efforts related to poult enteritis and mortality syndrome (PEMS) since it was first recognized in 1991.
 PEMS devastated the North Carolina poultry industry in the early 1990s.
 In 1995 a PEMS task force was convened to coordinate PEMS research.
 The State of North Carolina and several commercial turkey companies contributed funds.
 The task force reviewed research proposals and provided funds to support research at several different universities.

 In 2001 the Dean of the North Carolina State University CVM, Dr. Oscar Fletcher, invited several PEMS researchers and other interested people to attend a meeting to discuss the results of PEMS research and to determine strategies for future research.
 The result was a report containing a summary of the research results and future research needs, written reports provided by the investigators who were funded by the PEMS task force, and the resulting abstracts and publications.
 A great deal of information was generated from the PEMS task force funds including:

 - 51 Peer Reviewed Articles

 - 1 Masters Thesis